Oxford Rifles: Early history

-During the Upper Canada Rebellion of 1837, the Oxford Militia would again see action, most notably taking part in the Caroline Affair.
+During the Upper Canada Rebellion of 1837, the Oxford Militia again saw action, most notably taking part in the Caroline affair.

 With the passing of the Militia Act of 1855, the first of a number of newly-raised independent militia companies were established in and around the Oxford County-area of Canada West (now the Province of Ontario).
+These companies were: